 Envision has a range of acoustic equipment which enables the survey of marine habitats covering the continental shelf and are fully conversant with the analysis and interpretation of the data.
 Envision uses swath bathymetric systems, side-scan sonar, single beam echo sounders and acoustic ground discrimination systems, in combination with benthic sampling, such as video and grab sampling.
 We participate in research programs developing techniques to survey the marine benthic environment.
 Our knowledge and experience has been invaluable to clients to ensure that surveys deliver outputs which are fit for purpose.
+Envision staff members are also trained as Marine Mammal Observers, and this service can be provided alongside the surveys that we provide.

 Underwater Video Surveys